A prototype reactor-antineutrino detector based on $^6$Li-doped pulse-shaping-discriminating plastic scintillator: Performance Characteristics

 These selections are applied to background data collected by ROADSTR over a period of 43 days and the simulated IBD antineutrino event sample.
 To look for candidate IBD event pairs, a time-window scan of event clusters relative to neutron-capture-like events is performed.
 Accidental backgrounds are subtracted using an off-time window.
 Energy spectra for simulated IBD, measured correlated backgrounds, and measured accidental backgrounds are shown in Fig.~\ref{fig_IBDlike_data}a.
-Daily event rates for the correlated signal and background event classes between $1.0$~MeV and $7.5$~MeV are given in Table~\ref{tab_IBDlike}.
-Also reported are the expected signal-to-background ratio and an ``effective counts'' metric $S_{\text{eff}} = S^2/(S+2B)$.
+Daily event rates for the correlated signal and background event classes between $1.0$~MeV and $7.5$~MeV are given in Table~\ref{tab_IBDlike}, as well as the expected signal-to-background ratio and an ``effective counts'' metric $S_{\text{eff}} = S^2/(S+2B)$,.
 Consider a counting experiment where $S+B$ and $B$ are measured independently, e.g. antineutrino measurements during reactor on and off periods.
 The $S_{\text{eff}}$ metric gives the number of background-free signal counts that would have equivalent statistical uncertainty after background subtraction for equal $S+B$ and $B$ integration periods.

+Also given in Table~\ref{tab_IBDlike} is the efficiency for selecting IBD interactions (both prompt positron and delayed neutron capture), $\varepsilon_{IBD}$.
+From the IBD simulation, the fraction of IBD-generated neutrons that capture on $^6$Li within the detector is 68\%, with the remainder capturing on hydrogen or leaving the detector before capture.
+The IBD efficiency values in Table~\ref{tab_IBDlike} indicate that the prompt and delayed selections reduce this fundamental ceiling on the IBD detection efficiency further.
+We note that a larger-scale implementation of this detection approach would increase the fraction of IBD neutrons that capture before leaving by decreasing the surface-to-volume ratio.
+For example, the macroscopic cross section ratio for captures on $^1$H and $^6$Li indicates an expected $^6$Li capture fraction of $\sim$85\% in an infinite detection volume, with the majority of capture happen within $\sim$10~cm of the production IBD vertex.

-Using the separation and PSD cuts it is predicted that ROADSTR would achieve good performance for a relatively small $60$-kg IBD detector at a large power reactor, with $S:B$ of almost $1:10$.
-With $S_{\text{eff}} = 2.5$~counts/day, a $3\sigma$ determination of a reactor On/Off transition could be achieved with $\sim 4$-days of signal and background data collection.
+Using the separation and PSD selections it is predicted that ROADSTR would achieve good performance for a $60$-kg prototype device at a large power reactor, with $S:B$ of almost $1:10$.
+With $S_{\text{eff}} = 2.8$~counts/day, a $3\sigma$ determination of a reactor On/Off transition could be achieved with $\sim 4$-days of signal and background data collection.
+Inclusion of the prompt PSD selection highlights the importance of this capability for rejection of background events involving a fast-neutron recoil: the $S:B$ and $S_{\text{eff}}$ metrics both increase by about an order of magnitude.

 As noted above, for a surface-based deployment, the primary source of neutron-correlated backgrounds is cosmogenic fast neutrons.
 These can cause background due to processes that result in a neutron capture preceded by an event that passes the prompt PSD cut intended to select electromagnetic depositions.
 This can occur due to misidentification of proton recoils or the generation of $\gamma$ rays by processes like inelastic scatter on $^{12}\mathrm{C}$, where the excited nucleus returns to the ground state via emission of a $4.4$-MeV $\gamma$ ray, or the generation of multiple correlated neutrons where one captures on $^1$H followed by a capture on $^6$Li.
 The former process is clearly visible in the measured correlated background shown in Fig.~\ref{fig_IBDlike_data}.
 Expected features due to naturally occurring radioactivity are also visible at 1.4~MeV (due to $\gamma$ rays from $^{40}$K) and 2.6~MeV (from $^{208}$Tl) in the accidental event spectrum.